Highways in Kentucky

-The northern and southern part of Kentucky are connected by Interstates 65, 71, and 75.
+The northern and southern part of Kentucky are connected by Interstate 65, Interstate 71, and Interstate 75.
 The Interstates of 24 and 64 make the eastern end of Kentucky easily accessible to the western end of the state.

 Proper roadways of Kentucky were constructed during the end of the 19th, and beginning of the 20th century, when good roads were demanded by the locals.
 The State Highway Commission was founded in 1912 to help with the construction, and many roads had been constructed by 1920.
 As of 2000, Kentucky had an estimated 79,266 miles of roads.